Varian Medical Systems (VAR) Q3 2017 Results - Earnings Call Transcript

 Gary E. Bischoping - Varian Medical Systems, Inc.

-And just to put a finer point on the currency side, currency in the quarter is probably $10 million, $12 million, $15 million of revenue headwind, given our exposure in the euro, sterling and yen, broadly speaking.
+And just to put a finer point on the currency side, currency in the quarter is probably $10 million, $12 million, $15 million of a revenue headwind, given our exposure in the euro, sterling and yen, broadly speaking.

 Jeff D. Johnson - Robert W. Baird & Co., Inc.

 Yeah.
-And I guess my comment, I'm sorry, just to conclude, was the change in currency from maybe last time you updated guidance to this time, I think there's a positive move since.
+And I guess my comment, I'm sorry, just to conclude, was the change in currency from maybe last time you updated guidance to this time, I think there's been a positive move since.
 But I agree, year-over-year in my model it's going to be negative in 4Q as well.
 So, no, I appreciate that.
 Thanks, guys.

 Gary E. Bischoping - Varian Medical Systems, Inc.